KrishTEEEE/PyTorchCNN-for-Katakana-Handwriting-Practice/README.md

 Yet, there is relatively less practice on writing these characters.
 A stronger focus is put on how you read them, with exercises like Multiple Choice or Mix-and-Match where they are given.
 These teach you how to recognize and read, but less so how to write.
 As a result, I find myself being decent at reading the characters, but not very much so if I wanted to write something on blank paper.

-I want **more handwriting practice**, and I want to **customize the set of characters I want to learn**, so that I can double down on my weak points and practice more.
-Which was the motivation for this project.
+I want **more handwriting practice**, and I want to **customize the set of characters I want to learn**, so that I can double down on my weak points and practice more; Hence the motivation for the project - a **web app for language handwriting practice**.
+The web app is still under work, and this repo focuses on the backbone of the web app - the character recognition function, which I implemented using a Convolutional Neural Network.
 </details>

 ## Description